 Diagnosing Anal Sacculitis

-If your dog or cat is suffering from anal sacculitis, chance are, you’ll start to notice that your pet may begin to demonstrate certain behaviors (or clinical signs) that are indicative of having anal sacculitis.
+Suppose your dog or cat is suffering from anal vasculitis; chances are.
+In that case, you’ll start to notice that your pet may begin to demonstrate certain behaviors (or clinical signs) indicative of anal vasculitis.

 Behaviors such as: